 It’s a basic minimum requirement for most any professional to have a LinkedIn profile with a decent profile picture.
 LinkedIn research estimates that simply adding a picture makes your profile 14 times more likely to be viewed.

-Of course, allowing viewers to attach a face to a name makes your profile more compelling and memorable.
-Furthermore, a good picture lets you promote your professional brand.
+Of course, allowing viewers to attach a face to a name makes your LinkedIn profile more compelling and memorable.
+So a good picture helps you promote your professional brand.

 You don’t need a professional headshot or fancy photography.
 But your picture must be professional, not distracting.
 And it must convey credibility and friendliness, portraying you as someone who can do the job and whom others want to work with.

-Here are 5 simple tips to get an effective profile pic.
+Here are 5 simple tips to get an effective LinkedIn profile pic.

-If your picture is more than 2 years old (and that’s pushing it), it’s time for a new one.
+If your picture is more than 2 years old, it’s time for a new one.
 Your picture should be an accurate representation of how you would look walking into an interview today (not in 2010).

 Show Your Face

-Abigail Marshall, a professional headshot photographer and one of RedRocketResume’s Rocket Writers, recommends taking a leaf from Amy Cuddy’s research on the power of positive body language.
+Take a cue from Amy Cuddy’s research on the power of positive body language.
 Make sure your shoulders are up and back and that your head is not tilted to one side or too far back.

 Dress to Impress

-You don’t have to look like a supermodel, but you should dress to impress, just as would for a job interview.
+You don’t have to look like a supermodel, but you should dress a cut above casual attire, just as would for a job interview.
 Wear a simple top consistent with your career level.
 Avoid busy prints or patterns that don’t read well visually.
 Keep hair, makeup, and jewelry simple.

 If you’re in the outdoor recreation industry, a photo from a mountain peak may be appropriate because it furthers your professional brand.
 For most of us, a blank wall or foliage is best.
 Avoid objects, other people, etc. in the background.